BPS Lie algebras and the less perverse filtration on the preprojective CoHA: The less perverse filtration

 \subsubsection{A warning}

-A variant of \cite[Warning 5.5]{QEAs} is in force here; if $\SP$ is not the entire category $\CC \ol{Q}\lmod$, the perverse filtration that we have defined here may be quite different from the perverse filtration given by applying perverse truncation functors to $\JH_{\red,*}\HA_{\Pi_Q,\theta}^{\SP,G,\zeta}$.
-For instance, let $Q$ be the Jordan quiver, with one loop, and consider the Serre subcategory $\SSN$.
+A variant of \cite[Warning 5.5]{QEAs} is in force here; if $\SP$ is not the entire category $\CC \ol{Q}\lmod$, the perverse filtration that we have defined here may be quite different from the perverse filtration given by applying perverse truncation functors to $\JH_{\red,*}\HA_{\Pi_Q,\theta}^{\SP,G,\zeta}$. (assuming this latter filtration makes sense) For instance, let $Q$ be the Jordan quiver, with one loop, and consider the Serre subcategory $\SSN$.
 Then one may easily verify that

 where $i\colon \AAA{1}\hookrightarrow \AAA{2}$ is the inclusion of a coordinate hyperplane.
 In particular, the zeroth perverse cohomology of \eqref{warningeq} is zero, while if instead we apply $\varpi'_{\red,*}\varpi'^!_{\red}$ to the zeroth cohomology of